A Penny Well Spent

 Crapp leaned in further, ‘No you won’t.’

-Clifford leaned in even more, ‘Yes I will.’
+Clifford leaned in a little bit more, ‘Yes I will.’

 Crapp leaned in again, so their faces were almost touching.
 ‘No,’ he said and spat in his face, ‘you won’t.’

-Crapp banged his fists down on the desk with an almighty crash, causing Clifford to fall back in his chair and stumble to his feet.
+Crapp banged his fists down on the desk with an almighty crash, causing Clifford to fall back in his chair and stumble to his feet in panic.

 ‘Lew, get in here!’
 Crapp called out.

-Lew grabbed Cap by the arm.
-He was surprisingly strong for such a short, pleasant looking man.
-He led Cap out of the office and into the lift.
+Lew grabbed Captain Clean by the arm.
+He was surprisingly strong for such a short, amiable looking man, and locked the captain’s arm in a position that he couldn’t escape from.

-‘Ooh, a friend,’ Lew remarked.
+‘Ooh, a friend,’ Lew remarked as he led the captain out of the room and down the corridor.
 ‘He doesn’t have many of those.’

 ‘I can’t imagine why,’ Clifford said with a roll of his eyes.
 ‘Nice tie by the way.’